 To document a new invention, the Invention Disclosure Form should be completed and submitted to the Office of Academic Research.

 To document the ownership of intellectual property by multiple inventors, the Intellectual Property Rights Form should be completed and submitted to the Office of Academic Research.

 Patent Search Engines:

-Please contact Dr. Cynthia Crawford, Director of Research Development/Professor of Psychology
+Please contact Dr. Cynthia Crawford, Interim Associate Provost for Research/Professor of Psychology